political-analysis/what-is-rationality/what-is-rationality.md

 Rationality is not a natural state of the human mind.
 It's a state which is achieved through hard and determined effort towards the right kinds of goals.
 It's a state which is never perfectly achieved.
 One is never finished in the development of one's rationality.
 It's a life-long learning experience, a path not a destination.

 The heart of rationality is the tao of rationality.
 The tao of rationality is a mystery, a placeholder for our lack of comprehension of our own ability to reason.
-Where our rational understanding of our ability to reason runs out, we can only speak impressionistically about the great mystery.
+Where our rational understanding of our ability to reason runs out, we can only speak impressionistically.

     The tao that can be told
     is not the eternal Tao